University of Michigan-Flint

 Nearby Top Colleges

-Here are some notable universities near the University of Michigan--Flint:
+Here are some notable universities around the University of Michigan--Flint:

 Campus Safety

-For further insights on crime rate calculations, refer to the following link: Crime Rate Calculation Method.
+For further details on how crime rates are calculated, please refer to the following link: Crime Rate Calculation Method.

 Reference